What's in this article?

 Want to become more trustworthy than a lead aggregator?
 Show your face on your website.

 Create landing pages for yourself and each of your loan officers.
-Include a headshot, a brief bio, and NMLS number.
+Include a headshot, a brief bio, and an NMLS number.

 When people search their names (or yours) on Google, their bio page should be one of the top results and lead them right to your website.